 Play golf in college.
-This is the route that Tiger Woods and many other Professional Golf Association pros followed to kick-start their careers.
+This is the route that many Professional Golf Association pros followed to kick-start their careers.
 College golf is extremely competitive, and going up against the best collegiate golfers will let you know where you stand.
 At the same time, play in as many of the top amateur tournaments as you can qualify for.

 Take lessons from the top teaching pros to learn your strengths and weaknesses and hone your skills.
 The best tour players all have "swing coaches" who will help them on a round-by-round basis as they play in a tournament or at least consult with them regularly.
 It's not enough just to score well and think you can be a touring pro.
 You need to constantly work on your game, understand your mechanics and get better.